Democratic Party of Japan

 The party's origins lie in the previous Democratic Party of Japan, which was founded in September 1996 by politicians of the centre-right and centre-left with roots in the Liberal Democratic Party and Japan Socialist Party.
 In April 1998, the previous DPJ merged with splinters of the New Frontier Party to create a new party which retained the DPJ name.
-In 2003, the party was joined by the Liberal Party of Ichirō Ozawa.
+In the 2000 general election, the party won 127 seats, firmly establishing it as the main opposition party.
+In 2003, the party was joined by the Liberal Party of Ichirō Ozawa and won 177 seats in the 2003 general election.
+2004 House of Councillors election, the DPJ won a seat more than the LDP.
+The party lost 64 seats in the 2005 general election, with its seats being decreased to 113.
+Nevertheless, the party won further seats in the 2007 House of Councillors election, becoming the largest party in the House of Councillors and creating the first divided Diet since 1999.